 Aspects of plan Intended impact All students continue to be taught the full range of subjects.
 To ensure our curriculum remains broad and ambitious and to ensure students are able to access a breadth of choices for further study and employment.
-Year 7 students complete CATs tests in the autumn term (in lieu of any SATs etc in the summer term of Year 6).
-To understand the academic ability of our new Year 7 cohort to be able to support and challenge them as appropriate across all subjects areas.
-Reading age tests to be used with Year 7 students.
-To help us to identify which students are most in need of intervention and further support.
+Year 7 students complete CATs tests in the autumn term (in lieu of any SATs etc. in the summer term of Year 6).
+To understand the academic ability of our new Year 7 cohort; to be able to support and challenge them as appropriate across all subjects areas.
 Implement small group reading support to those students identified as being behind in reading.
 To ensure that progress is made to improve reading ability for the identified students.
 Numeracy intervention embedded via small group sessions for Years 7 and 8 students via 'Promising Projects' and other numeracy programmes.
 To ensure that progress is made to improve the numeracy of the identified students.
 Appointment of additional Learning Support Assistants for 2020-2021 to support our students with a SEND and to support small group literacy and numeracy programmes above.
-To ensure that our SEND students are making social, emotional and academic progress following the lockdown period.
-Also, to ensure year 7 and 8 students are able to improve literacy/numeracy skills.
-IT/Audio/Visual resources to support teaching and learning in year group bubbles and zones, as well as to support remote teaching and learning in the event of students self-isolating, further lockdowns etc: To ensure high standards of teaching and learning are maintained in school, whilst teachers are teaching in bubbles/zones, with social distancing etc.
+To ensure that our SEND students are making social, emotional, and academic progress following the lockdown period.
+Also, to ensure Year 7 and 8 students are able to improve literacy/numeracy skills.
+IT/Audio/Visual resources to support teaching and learning in year group bubbles and zones, as well as to support remote teaching and learning in the event of students self-isolating, further lockdowns, etc. To ensure high standards of teaching and learning are maintained in school, whilst teachers are teaching in bubbles/zones, with social distancing, etc. The development of the Microsoft Teams platform to ensure teaching resources are easily accessible to all students and allow students to attend lessons delivered by a teacher even when in isolation/lockdown.
+To ensure high standards of teaching and learning are maintained at all times, even in the case of lockdowns or students self-isolating.
+Allowing students the opportunity to access the teaching curriculum at all times throughout the school year.
+Laptops for staff to support remote learning.
+Laptops for students (for use within the different zones and for use at home, complemented by additional laptops from the DfE) to support learning in school and at home.
+Chromebooks and tablets for student use in lessons to further support teaching and learning.
+Visualisers for all departments in school to allow teachers to demonstrate/show work and give feedback to students, whilst still maintaining social distancing in school and whilst leading remote learning.
+Microphones for all teachers to prepare high quality audios to support remote learning.
+To ensure high standards of remote teaching and learning with enhanced interaction between teachers and students during any periods of student isolation and/or lockdowns.